 - Broad Match will include all forms of the words 'buy' and 'fresh' and will suggest variations of the word order.
 So you will get all keywords from exact match plus ‘‘buy the freshest banana’, ‘buy bananas fresh’, ‘buy super-fresh bananas in New York’, etc.

 The same logic is implemented in the Exclude filter.

-After adding any specific words to include or exclude, you can also add filters for any of the other metrics: Word Count, Volume, KD, CPC, Competitive Density and SERP features.
+After adding specific words to include or exclude, you can also add filters for any other metrics: Word Count, Volume, KD, Intent, CPC, Competitive Density, and SERP features.

-Finding keywords that trigger SERP Features is another great feature within the Keyword Magic Tool.
+Finding keywords that trigger SERP Features is another great feature of the Keyword Magic Tool.
 With the SERP Features filters, you can filter the list of keywords and identify the exact keywords that trigger the various types of SERP Features.
-These SERP Features include Instant Answer, Knowledge Graph, Carousel, Local Pack, News, Images, Site Links, Review, Tweet, Video, Featured Video and Featured Snippets.
+These SERP Features include Instant Answer, Knowledge Graph, Carousel, Local Pack, News, Images, Site Links, Reviews, Tweets, Videos, Featured Videos, and Featured Snippets.
 With each keyword, you can view the SERP source with the SERP icon in the column second from the right.

 If your website is authoritative enough in the eyes of Google, your content could be chosen for a Featured Snippet result.
 Therefore, you can look for these targets by including filters for the specific Knowledge Graph results you want to take advantage of.

 You can add multiple SERP Feature filters at the same time to look for keywords that trigger more than one special result on their SERP.
 For example, some keywords will trigger a Featured Video result in addition to regular video results.
 Another example would be looking for keywords that trigger both Local Pack and Review results on the SERP.